 The service is based on local knowledge and an extensive experience

-Finferries history extends back over 200 years as part of the Finnish Road Administration: during the years 1799-1809 the Royal Finnish Committee for the Clearing of Water Rapids operated in Finland, which was founded by Gustav IV Adolf.
-In 1925, following Finland’s independence, the state established the Road and Waterway Construction Administration (RWCA), which carried on building and developing the road network.
+Finferries history extends back over 200 years as part of the Finnish Road Administration: during the years 1799-1809 the Royal Finnish Committee for the Clearing of Water Rapids operated in Finland which was founded by Gustav IV Adolf.
+In 1925, following Finland’s independence in 1917, the state established the Road and Waterway Construction Administration (RWCA), which carried on building and developing the road network.

 The RWCA was followed by the National Board of Public Roads and Waterways and the National Board of Public Roads.
 In 1998, the administrative official duties and road maintenance duties of the National Board of Public Roads were separated from each other into two departments, which were in charge of administration and production, respectively.
 The administrative department’s official duties nevertheless continued to include production, planning, construction and maintenance.